timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 ![A magical Filipino family who gave us all the food and drinks we could take](https://cdn.jeeveshikedthepct.com/images/fde7e2df-ac18-4de7-3eec-b64bd4b26400.jpeg)

-The hike from the base of San Jacinto to the I-10 underpass was short, but brutal, with incessant heat and unending winds aiding the slog through sand in sapping our strength.
+The hike from the base of San Jacinto to the I-10 underpass was short, but brutal, with incessant heat and unending winds hampering the slog through sand in sapping our strength.
 Once we reached the underpass, we stretched out and slept until Elleen and her mother drove from LA with groceries and food for the next leg of our journey.
-As the sun started to set, we made our way to the Mesa Wind Farm under the flower moon.
+As the sun set, we made our way to the Mesa Wind Farm under the flower moon.

 ![Overlooking Cabazon and the I-10 underpass, Ant Man snapping a pic](https://cdn.jeeveshikedthepct.com/images/e5fa1f30-181d-4b25-9a43-70d6adf8d400.jpeg)